OxfordAbstracts/purescript-graphql-client/README.md

 This library will allow you to make graphql queries and type checks the query, arguments and response.

-It includes modules for making graphql queries and codegen modules for making sure your GraphQL schema and Purescript schema are in sync.
+It includes functions for making graphql queries and codegen tools for making sure your GraphQL schema and Purescript schema are in sync.

 ## Example